FrancescoChiocchi8/ParallelProgramming-Project/3d_implementation/README.md

-# ParallelProgramming-Project
+# Parallel Programming Project
-Repository for Parallel Programming 2024/25 - UNICAM
+Implementation of the nbody problem in 3D.